 - (1) Two palm trees may be substituted for one canopy tree.
 One specimen palm may be substituted for one canopy tree.
-A maximum of 60% of the required trees may consist of palm trees. - (2) Two small trees may be substituted for one canopy tree. - (3) Open space areas and other common areas shall be fully planted with lawn/turf grass. - K) Foundation planting requirements. - (1) Non-residential buildings shall provide foundation plantings in accordance with Article 4.4 of this Article. - (2) Buildings using patios, arcades, outdoor seating areas, and similar urban forms may be exempted from foundation plantings requirements upon receipt of a waiver from the City Manager or designee.
+A maximum of 60% of the required trees may consist of palm trees. - (2) Two small trees may be substituted for one canopy tree. - (3) Open space areas and other common areas shall be fully planted with lawn/turf grass.

+K) Foundation planting requirements.

+- (1) Non-residential buildings shall provide foundation plantings in accordance with Section 4.16 of this Chapter. - (2) Buildings using patios, arcades, outdoor seating areas, and similar urban forms may be exempted from foundation plantings requirements upon receipt of a waiver from the City Manager of designee.